The Plumbing

 Or you can build a machine.

-The system does not hide the information.
-It hides the legibility.
+The system discloses the information.
+It buries the legibility.
 And the distance between those two things is where influence lives.

 II.
 The Mirror and the Map